rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 {{< figure src="/images/rsyncparameters/parameters.png" alt="" position="center" style="border-radius: 8px;" >}}

-### Verify all new tasks
+### Always verify new task

-Before executing a new task in RsyncUI, please perform an estimation run, a --dry-run, and inspect the result.
+Before executing a new task in RsyncUI, for your own safety perform an estimation run, a --dry-run, and inspect the result.
 If you inadvertently set an empty directory as the source and the *delete parameter* is *enabled*, rsync will delete all files in the destination.

 <div class="alert alert-danger" role="alert">